2023 NCAA Division I women's basketball tournament: Tournament procedure

-2023 NCAA tournament schedule and venues
+Schedule and venues

 The first two rounds, also referred to as the subregionals, were played at the sites of the top 16 seeds, as was done from 2016 to 2019.

 A dramatic change from past tournaments is that the regional rounds (Sweet Sixteen and Elite Eight) were held at two sites, instead of the four used in past tournaments.
 Two regionals were held in Greenville, South Carolina and the other two were held in Seattle.
 Specific regional names were to be announced by the NCAA committee on or before selections were announced on March 12, 2023.